 What is the Capital One + Discover Deal?
-What it means for the future of payment processing?
+What it means for the Future of Payments?

 On April 19, 2025, the U.S. banking industry took a historic step: regulators officially approved Capital One’s $35 billion acquisition of Discover Financial Services.
 At first glance, this might seem like just another big bank merger.
 But beneath the headlines lies a shift that could transform how payments move—affecting not just Wall Street, but Main Street businesses like yours.